kmarkus/rFSM/README.md

 	labeled with a higher priority completion event that has nothing to do with the current one.

-	The same holds true for `rfsm_timeevent` based timeevents.
+	The same holds true for `rfsm.timeevent` based timeevents.

 4. My FSM is using up 100% CPU, what's wrong?